idfy-io/docs/api-endpoints/sign/advanced/extra-info/b2c-identify-and-screening.md

-# Bankid Api's Aml person sanction/pep
+# BankID Api's Aml person sanction/pep

 Person screening with data enhancement enabled for nationalities where data enhancement is provided.
 For other nationalities the data enhancement will be skipped.